eigerco/polka-storage/docs/src/getting-started/car-server.md

         --listen-addr 0.0.0.0:9000
 ```

-- `-p 127.0.0.1:9000:9000`: This maps port `9000` on the localhost to port `9000` on the container.
+- `-p 127.0.0.1:9000:9000`: Maps port `9000` on the localhost to port `9000` on the container.
 - `--mount source=storage_provider,destination=/app/uploads`: Mounts the `storage_provider` volume to `/app/uploads` inside the container.
 - `polkadotstorage.azurecr.io/polka-storage-provider:0.1.0 storage`: Runs the `polkadotstorage.azurecr.io/polka-storage-provider:0.1.0` image with the `storage` command.
 - `--listen-addr 0.0.0.0:9000`: Configures the server to listen on all available network interfaces.

 ## Upload a file

-To upload a file to the provider's server, use the following curl command.
-Replace image.jpg with the path to your file:
+The server exposes `POST /upload` which accepts arbitrary bytes.

+Example usage with `curl`:

 ```
 curl \